 ANAT DANON SIVAN

-Prints & Drawings Department
+Director of the Prints & Drawings Department

 Anat Danon Sivan (born 1976) began her career at the Tel Aviv Museum of Art in 2001 as an instructor in the Education Department and from 2010 worked as an assistant curator and curator in the Israeli Art Department.
 As part of her role, she curated retrospective and contemporary exhibitions.
 Danon-Sivan holds an MA in the Multidisciplinary Arts Program, Tel Aviv University, and graduated in Curatorial Studies at Tel Aviv University.
 The Prints and Drawings Department is the largest department in the Museum and has a rich and varied exhibition and collection history.
 The extensive range of the collection - which includes prints and drawings, from the 16th century to the most contemporary, Israeli and international - makes it one of the most fascinating and complex departments to lead.
 Some of the Museum's great treasures are found within the prints and drawings collection, from Albrecht Dürer, Edvard Munch, Max Beckmann, Paul Klee, Max Ernst and Eva Hesse through David Hockney, John Stezaker and Paul Noble to Yoav Efrati, Mika Rottenberg, Siglit Landau, Yehudit Sasportas and Michal Helfman.